 Understanding How Anti-Colic Bottles Work

-When you choose an anti-colic bottle, you’re opting for a design that aims to reduce your baby’s discomfort during feeding.
+An anti-colic bottle is designed to reduce your baby’s discomfort during feeding.

-These bottles typically feature a specialized venting system that allows air to escape while your baby drinks, preventing air from mixing with the milk.
-This design helps minimize the amount of air your baby swallows, which is a key factor in colic and gas.
+These bottles typically feature a specialized venting system that lets air escape while your baby drinks, keeping air from mixing with the milk.
+Less swallowed air means less gas and fewer colic symptoms.

-Many anti-colic bottles also have a softer nipple, promoting a more natural latch and encouraging easier feeding.
+Many anti-colic bottles also have a softer nipple, which supports a more natural latch and easier feeding.
+Some research suggests these bottles may help reduce fussiness, though results can vary from baby to baby.

 Choosing the Right Anti-Colic Bottle for Your Baby